Collagen ELISA Guide: Protocols, Pitfalls & vs. HPA

 | Analyte Target | Specific collagen types (Type I, III, IV, etc.) or precursors (Procollagen) | Total Collagen (Sum of all types) |

-| Specificity | Very High (depends on antibody specificity) | Low (detects some non-collagenous proteins containing hydroxyproline) |
+| Specificity | Very High (depends on antibody specificity) | No type-specificity; non-collagenous hydroxyproline-containing proteins may contribute |

 | Sample Preparation | Solubilization via protein extraction buffers (often with pepsin) | Complete acid hydrolysis (HCl at >100°C) |